PidiGalaxies/photomass/README.md

 options:
-  -h, --help            show this help message and exit --refetch             re-download and re-analyse image even if a local copy exists --galpath GALPATH     path to galfit64 binary.
-If not set, $PATH is searched --dist DIST           galaxy distance in Mcp --additional-filters ADDITIONAL_FILTERS
+  -h, --help            show this help message and exit --refetch             re-download and re-analyse image even if a local copy exists --galpath GALPATH     path to galfit64 binary; if not set, $PATH is searched --dist DIST           galaxy distance in Mcp --additional-filters ADDITIONAL_FILTERS
                         other filters without delimiter